Sergey Aleksandrovich Popov: Biography

 Sergey Popov was born in Moscow on 21 July 1949.

+Education

 From 1966 to 1971, he was a student of the Moscow Mining Institute.

-He graduated from the Moscow Mining Institute in 1971.
+He graduated in 1971.

+He graduated from the Moscow Institute of Management named after S. Ordzhonikidze in 1982, and from the Moscow Higher Party School in 1987.
+He has a PhD in Political Science.
+He is a professor of the Academy of Military Sciences.

+Career

 From 1971 to 1973, he was an engineer at the Moscow Research Institute of Radio Communications.